bradonomics/bradonomics.com/_pages/blogroll.md

 Are you old enough to remember blogrolls?
 They used to be popular and I think they should be again.
 I use an [feed reader]({{ "/2018-10-10/" | absolute_url }}) to keep up with the bloggers I like.
 If you do not, you should probably look into that.

 If you have a blog you think I'd like, you should email me.
 I promise to read at least one article.
-If I like it enough I'll subscribe, I'll link to it here.
+If I like it enough I'll subscribe.
+And maybe I'll link to it here.

 ## Underappreciated